Adam-Alive/camden-curling-club/TESTING.md

 ## Lighthouse Audit

-I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+I tested the deployed project using the Lighthouse Audit tool to check for any major issues and a summary is provided below:

-All pages, on both mobile and desktop, achieved 100%

 | Page | Mobile | Desktop |
 | --- | --- | --- |